Skip to main content

 Inflation Implications: Structurally Higher Input Costs

-The tariff restructuring is unambiguously inflationary for the US economy, arriving at a moment when CPI is already running at 3.71% and the incoming Fed Chair (Kevin Warsh) has signaled a hawkish policy stance.
+The tariff restructuring is unambiguously inflationary for the US economy, arriving at a moment when CPI is already running at 3.71% and the incoming Fed Chair (Kevin Warsh) has indicated a hawkish policy stance.

 Metal tariffs transmit to consumer prices through multiple channels: direct material cost increases in construction, automotive, appliance manufacturing, and infrastructure; indirect cost increases through higher capital expenditure for energy and transportation infrastructure; and second-order effects as higher construction costs feed through to shelter inflation (the single largest CPI component).